beercss/beercss/CONTRIBUTING.md

 ## Credits

-Thank you to all the people who have already contributed to Beercss!
+Thank you to all the people who have already contributed to Beer CSS!

 - https://github.com/beercss/beercss/graphs/contributors